SanderCC/citlogs/README.md

-# citlogs
+# CIT Logs

+* Author: Sander Constantin
-a website where you can paste logs and divide them into categories
+* Description: A website where you can paste logs and divide them into categories
+* Foundation date: April 2021